 The escalating prevalence of type 2 diabetes in India is not just a statistic; it's a concerning reality impacting lives and well-being.
 Diabetes isn't just about managing blood sugar; it's a significant precursor to life-threatening conditions like heart attacks, strokes, kidney diseases, and dementia.

 Diabetes is one of the reason of disability and death in India.
 Diabetes can lead to increase the risk of serious health illness like:

 OR Nerve damage, which can cause you to lose a toe, foot, or leg

-It's always good to take precautions to prevent or delay getting type 2 diabetes, Below are some good steps you can take:
+It's always good to take precautions to prevent or delay getting type 2 diabetes, Below are some good

 Try to Eat healthy Food

 Types of Diabetes

 You have diabetes means glucose (sugar) levels are too high in your blood.
 You should know that your body depends on glucose for energy.
 So when you take food, most of the food converts to glucose.
 Also your blood works as a carrier to deliver glucose to the other parts of your body.

 If you are diabetic, which means your body has problem converting glucose into energy.
 So what happens, Instead of being used by your body, glucose builds up in your blood and your body is starved (cause to suffer from hunger) of energy.
 The bad news is high blood glucose can damage any part of your body.

 What is type 2 diabetes?